 You don't need to, and shouldn't, do a complete water change in a tank with a filter as you'll destroy those helpful microorganisms.
 About 30% weekly water change is enough, plus vacuuming the gravel and cleaning up any algae.

 This equates to about ten minutes of work per week for a 10-gallon tank.
-Compare that to the hassle and time involved with removing your Betta from his bowl or tank, completely cleaning it and the decorations, then adding clean water and waiting for it to return to room temperature before you can put Betta back in his home.
+Compare that to the hassle and time involved with removing your betta from his bowl or tank, completely cleaning it and the decorations, then adding clean water and waiting for it to return to room temperature before you can put your betta back in his home.

 Tanks with filtration are simply easier to care for.
 And the larger the tank, the easier it is to maintain the system.
 A 55-gallon tank is much, much easier to maintain than a 1-gallon tank.

-Below are a couple of filters to consider for your Betta.
+Below are a couple of filters to consider for your betta.
 No matter what you choose, keep an eye on your fish at first and make sure he is coping with the water movement without any problems.
-If you need more information on finding an appropriate tank for your Betta, check out:

 Azoo Mignon Filter 60

 Here's another good choice for small tanks.
-It an internal filter, so it will take up a little space and attaches to the inside of the tank by suction cups.
+The Rio Mini 50 is an internal filter, so it will take up a little space and attach to the tank's inside by suction cups.
 But it's a fairly small design that can be placed vertically or horizontally, so you can tuck it out of the way.

 Like the Azoo above, you have the choice of different filter media.